iexcloud/docs/source/interacting-with-your-data.md

 - [Updating Data](./interacting-with-your-data/updating-data.md)
 - [Deleting Data](./interacting-with-your-data/deleting-data.md)
 -->

-[Using Apperate's APIs](./interacting-with-your-data/apperate-api-basics.md) - Learn the basics of Apperate's APIS and start using them.

 [Read and Write Data](../getting-started/write-and-read-a-record.md) - Use the API to write your app data to Apperate and retrieve it.